 The weather/earth/planet exhibit is also on the six floor, and I love this.
 There is a short little film where you can “experience” the weather.
 All three of my kids loved it.
 It’s about 7 minutes long, but really fun.

-If you are interested in seeing the IMAX video when you go, I recommend calling ahead to make sure that it will be available when you go.
-I overheard a person in front of me trying to get tickets, but unfortunately, it was booked for a private event.
+If you are interested in seeing the video films when you go, I recommend calling ahead to make sure that it will be available when you go.
+There are a lot of different options for shows at the theaters, and videos run about 45 minutes long.

 The AZ Science center is a lot of fun-plan on being there the whole day to check out all the displays, or get a membership so you can come and go after the little ones are tired after an hour or two.
 There is really a lot to experience.
 I love all the hands on stuff for kids big and little.
 And, if you are looking to go without the kids, they have adult only nights with cocktails and food!
 Check out their calendar for more details!